pduchnovsky/duchnovsky.com/content/about.md

 Beyond my professional life, I am an avid **computer enthusiast**, I'm very in to **home automation** using Home Assistant and other tools, I love managing my small servers and network stack while **selfhostng** several services spread over two physical servers, I used to be a dedicated **gamer**, and I am a hobbyist **photographer** with over a decade of experience.
 In my leisure time, I enjoy running, cycling and occasionally skiing.

-Lastly, I take immense pride in being a father.
+Lastly, I take immense pride in being a father of two the most beautiful and clever kids :)

 This website serves as both my blog and portfolio, where I share insights, guides, and other valuable content.